Brain Tumor Network

 Since 2007, the Brain Tumor Support Group has been providing opportunities for people in Northeast Florida to find a network of support with other individuals who understand the changes and challenges experienced by brain tumor patients.
 This support group welcomes brain tumor patients with any tumor type, family members, and other caregivers.

-Support Group in Jacksonville Hosted by BTN
+Support Group in Jacksonville Hosted by the Brain Tumor Network (BTN)

 Like all BTN resources, the support group is free.